Public-Environmental-Data-Partners/zenodo-deposit/README.md

   --help                          Show this message and exit.

 Commands:
-  add-metadata     Add metadata to the deposition create           Create a new deposition, without uploading a file delete           Delete the deposition deposit          Deposit a file new-version      Create a new version of a deposition publish          Publish the deposition retrieve         Retrieve deposition details update-metadata  Update the metadata of the deposition upload           Upload one or more files, with metadata
+  create    Create a new deposition, without uploading a file deposit   Deposit a file retrieve  Retrieve deposition details search    Search for depositions upload    Upload one or more files, with metadata, creating a new deposit

 ```